 Brian Vermeulen co-founded Cottrell and Vermeulen Architecture with Richard Cottrell in 1992.
-The practice has focussed upon work in the education and community sectors and is one of only six architectural practices selected to work on the DfES Schools for the Future project.
-It has received multiple awards since it was established and most recently received the BD Education Architect of the Year 2016 and the prestigious BD Architect of the Year Gold Award 2016.
+The practice has focused upon work in the education and community sectors and is one of only six architectural practices selected to work on the DfES Schools for the Future project.
+It has received multiple awards since it was established including the BD Education Architect of the Year 2016, the prestigious BD Architect of the Year Gold Award 2016, and the BD Education Architect of the Year 2018.

 Alongside Richard and Simon, Brian oversees the design direction of projects and he has delivered a number of award winning and shortlisted projects for Cottrell and Vermeulen.
-These include Notre Dame School – Southwark Building Schools for the Future programme, Westborough Primary School Zero-Carbon Exemplar project and Krishna Avanti Primary School for Avanti Trust, Harrow.
+These include Notre Dame School – Southwark Building Schools for the Future programme, Westborough Primary School Zero-Carbon Exemplar project, Krishna Avanti Primary School for Avanti Trust, Harrow, Krishna Avanti Primary School, a new Hindu school in Croydon, and the recently completed new Haveli in the grounds of Bhaktivedanta Manor, a Hindu temple in Hertsmere.

 As a practice director, Brian is responsible for the overall running of the practice and Cottrell and Vermeulen’s Project Development, Quality Management, Continuing Professional Development and Health and Safety.